Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 After five years have passed, you’ll have five 60-month certificates, each potentially earning a higher interest rate.
 The beauty is that because all are set to mature at the same 12-month interval, you’ll never be more than 12 months away from withdrawing funds.

 Just because most certificate ladders are set up with round numbers at easy-to-remember intervals doesn’t mean you need to stick to that script.
-Talk with your credit union or bank about the certificate options they offer and consider your own unique financial situation before getting started.
+Talk with your credit union or bank about their certificate options and consider your unique financial situation before getting started.

-By adjusting the dollar value of each certificate or selecting a variety of different maturity intervals, you may even find that you’re more comfortable contributing additional funds over time.
-As long as you commit to the plan, you can be sure you’re always one rung away from cashing in a handsome return on investment.
+By adjusting the dollar value of each certificate or selecting various maturity intervals, you may even find that you’re more comfortable contributing additional funds over time.
+If you commit to the plan, you can be sure you’re always one rung away from cashing in a handsome return on investment.

 with an Alliant high-rate saving account